JetBrains/intellij-sdk-docs/reference_guide/project_model/sdk.md

 To let user select an SDK, see [ProjectJdksEditor](upsource:///java/idea-ui/src/com/intellij/openapi/projectRoots/ui/ProjectJdksEditor.java).

-However, it is not recommended to use "SDK" in non-IDEA IDEs.
-Although "SDK" is available in most JB products, `ProjectJdksEditor` is IntelliJ-specific, making the operation around "SDK" difficult.
+However, it is not recommended to use "SDK" in non-IntelliJ IDEA IDEs.
+Although "SDK" is available in most JetBrains products, `ProjectJdksEditor` is specific to Java, making the operation around "SDK" difficult.
 The most recommended way of managing your "SDK" settings is to create a [`CustomStepProjectGenerator`](upsource:///platform/lang-impl/src/com/intellij/ide/util/projectWizard/CustomStepProjectGenerator.java) implementation and save settings in a [`PersistentStateComponent`](/basics/persisting_state_of_components.md).